-Budgeting might seem like a bore, especially for time-poor tradies and small business owners, it is crucial in ensuring long-term success.
-Here are five key steps to getting started with a simple budget for your business.
+Budgeting might seem like a bore, but it’s crucial for ensuring long-term success.
+Here are five key steps to get started with a budget for your small business.

-Janine Allis, founder of Boost Juice, identifies smarter money management as the key to growing a successful business, encouraging small business owners to be vigilant about their expense records.
+Janine Allis, founder of Boost Juice, says smarter money management is key to growing a successful business.
+She encourages small business owners to be vigilant about their expense records.

-If you’re just starting up, you’ll be forced to make estimates, but speak to your financial adviser and do some research on comparable businesses to determine typical costs and revenues.
-Don’t just guess!
+If you’re just starting up, you’ll be forced to make estimates.
+Speaking to your financial advisor and doing some research on comparable businesses will clarify typical costs and revenues.
+The main rule is: don’t just guess.

 It’s important to know where your money is coming from.
-Organise this by breaking down your income into two main streams, recurring income and one-offs (like a government grant).
-If you’ve taken out a business loan, be sure to also add the repayments to your expenses list in step 3.
+Organise this by breaking down your income into two main streams: recurring income and one-offs (like a government grant).
+If you’ve taken out a small business loan, add the repayments to your expenses list in the third step.

 The following is a simple example:

-This step focuses on separating fixed costs, such as insurance and rent, from variable costs like office supplies, employee costs and marketing expenditure.3.
-Determine variable and fixed costs.
+This step focuses on separating fixed costs, such as insurance and rent, from variable costs like office supplies, employee costs and marketing expenditure.

-Write down all of these expenses and create a monthly and annual cost table, as shown below:
+Write down every expense and create a monthly and annual cost table, as shown below:

-For small business owners who are managing their own expenses, simply deduct the total annual cost of expenses from your annual income total.
+For small business owners managing their own expenses, simply deduct the total annual cost of expenses from your total annual income.

 In the example given, total income of $283,400 exceeds total expenses of $207,400, leaving a healthy annual profit of $76,000.

-The whole premise of budgeting is to help ensure that your income consistently outperforms your expenses.
+The whole premise of budgeting is to ensure your income consistently outperforms your expenses.
 Having a budget will help you improve this by identifying the biggest costs and revenues.
-It is generally recommended to build in a safety margin of between 10 and 20 per cent around revenues, to account for unpredictable events.
+It’s generally recommended to build in a safety margin of between 10% and 20% around revenues, to account for unpredictable events.

-The final step is to update the budget on a monthly basis as things change – and as any small business owner knows, that is very likely.
+The final step is to update the budget on a monthly basis as things change.
+As any small business owner knows, change is very likely.